-It is preferable to have studied GCSE Home Economics and attained at least Grade B in the written examination component of the course.
-Where Home Economics has not been studied at GCSE it is essential to have attained
+It is preferable to have studied GCSE Home Economics and attained at least Grade A. Where Home Economics has not been studied at GCSE it is essential to have attained

-EITHER GCSE Single Award Science with at last Grade A OR Double Award Science with at least Grades BB
+EITHER GCSE Single Award Science with at last Grade A OR Double Award Science with at least Grades AB

-OR a B/C\ grade in Biology and Chemistry.
+OR a A/B grade in Biology and Chemistry.